alexanderthclark/Stats1101/book/experiments.md

 > Scurvy, a debilitating disease caused by vitamin C deficiency, was the scourge of the British Navy.
 In 1742, James Lind, a surgeon on HMS Salisbury, experimented with a cure for scurvy.
 Lind chose 12 seamen with scurvy and started them on an identical diet.
 He then formed six pairs and treated each of the pairs with a different supplement to their daily food ration.
 One of the additions was an extra two oranges and one lemon (Lind believed an acidic diet might cure scurvy).
 Though Lind did not use random assignment, and his sample was small by our standards, he was a pioneer in that he chose his 12 study members so they were "as similar as I could have them."
 The citrus eaters—Britain’s first limeys—were quickly and incontrovertibly cured, a life-changing empirical finding that emerged from Lind’s data even though his theory was wrong.

 Despite the lack of randomization, this is a good approach that was ahead of its time.
-Lind didn't understand the role of vitamin C, but he got the essential thing right by recommending citrus, but imagine a less disciplined researcher indulging in story time.
+Lind didn't understand the role of vitamin C, but he got the essential thing right by recommending citrus—unlike a less disciplined researcher who might have indulged in story time.
 A bad chain of reasoning might go, (1) citrus is helpful, (2) cider is acidic like citrus, (3) therefore cider is helpful.
 Luckily, Lind didn't recommend other acidic foods that lacked vitamin C or otherwise attempt to explain why citrus was helpful.

 Running an experiment and working with data requires scientific integrity that goes beyond not lying.
 Here's how Richard Feynman put it in his famous Cargo Cult Science address ({cite}`feynman1999pleasure`).[^1]